sajadadineh/direct-instagram-bot/README.md

 ### Advantages

 - selenium
 - python
 - use mobileEmulation
 - headless

 ### Todo list

-- [x] Separate the IDs and directories function
+- [x] separate the IDs and directories function
 - [x] clicke following button instead followers button
 - [x] scrolling on following list
-- [ ] Print a message when the user cannot be found
+- [x] print a message when the user cannot be found
 - [x] get id list and  send them a direct
+- [x] choosing to get data from follower or following
+- [X] message for personal pages
 - [ ] Optimize `getFollowingData‍‍` function

 ## How to use it?

-1.Install python, pip, virtualenv
+1.Install python2, pip, virtualenv

 2.Clone the project `git clone https://github.com/sajadadineh/direct-instagram-bot.git`